 All three vaccines result in only minor side effects, such as soreness at the injection site, muscle aches, fever, chills, and headache.

 The vaccines were tested on tens of thousands of people from a wide variety of backgrounds.
 However, none specifically studied the vaccines’ effects on cancer patients.

 Still, Dr. Marks says cancer patients are not at high risk for side effects from either vaccine, regardless of their specific cancer type and/or cancer treatment regimen.

 “Cancer patients are not at a higher incidence of having a reaction,” Dr. Marks says.

 You might also like…

-Understanding mRNA Vaccines for Cancer Patients
+Understanding the COVID-19 Vaccines for Cancer Patients

 It is important for cancer patients to understand the difference between a vaccine with a live virus and one with an inactive virus.

-New COVID-19 vaccines do not contain the live virus that causes COVID-19.
+The Moderna and Pfizer COVID-19 vaccines do not contain the live virus that causes COVID-19.
 These vaccines instead use synthetic mRNA to instruct cells in the human body to make antibodies that fight the virus.